Short Analysis #2 (Coordination and Subordination)

 Adverbial Subordinate Clauses

 Most subordinate clauses feel “less important” because they provide adverbial information (when? why? where? why?) about the main clause.
 Often, they actually do include important information.
-As you revise your explanations, try to comment on what kind of adverbial information they provide.
+As you revise your explanations, try to comment on what kind of adverbial information they provide (location, time, manner, reason).

 Now that we’ve discussed cohesiveness, use what you know about the “known-new contract” and “end focus” to develop your explanations.
 If you choose to change the location of the two clauses in a compound or complex sentence, it would be worth noting how doing so makes the sentence more cohesive with the sentence before and/or the sentence after it.